Not only do you create for a living, but you also have to make the content that promotes your business, and that can feel like a lot.

 Simple is fine

-Project management apps and complex tools are absolutely not necessary.
+Complex project management apps and tools are not necessary.
 Especially if you don’t already have a lot of planning set up, you want something that’s easy to understand with a very small learning curve.

 There are plenty of apps out there that are free or cost very little for light users.
 Most have upgraded versions that let you expand the features as you’re ready.